WingZLeung/TTDS/README.md

 Use:
 ```
 cd TTDS/dataset_3
+TTDS.py TORGO_dir --output_dir OUTPUT_DIR
 ```
-Download and pre-process the TORGO, and create filelists.
 TORGO_dir is where TORGO is saved, and if it doesn't exist TORGO will be downloaded and extracted.
-All output .csv and .txt files, and the Grad-TTS model and synthesised samples will be saved to OUTPUT_DIR:
+All output .csv and .txt files, and the Grad-TTS model and synthesised samples will be saved to OUTPUT_DIR.

+If you would like to only download and pre-process the TORGO for other uses:
 ```
-TTDS.sh TORGO_dir --output_dir OUTPUT_DIR
+prepare_TORGO.py TORGO_dir --output_dir OUTPUT_DIR
 ```